-- With a Prudent Operator standard, the 2021 WMP Guidelines would set an acceptable level of risk, and the utilities would be required to establish a risk reduction plan to meet the standard using the suite of available wildfire mitigation tools.
-To create an enforcement mechanism, the development and use of the Prudent Operator standard could be a condition the utilities would have to fulfill in order to receive their safety certificate from WSD. - Once that threshold is understood, utilities can reduce the risk of wildfire by designing their systems to provide electricity at higher wind speeds with the goal of avoiding the use of deenergization during high wind events.
-The Prudent Operator standard combined with the inclusion of the consequences to customers from PSPS as a risk in RSE calculations, as discussed in section 2.1, would reduce the use of PSPS events as the most cost-effective tool to prevent wildfire. - Utilities should better understand the cross-functional, circuit-specific, wildfire risk reduction technique that are current best practices. - → SDG&E reports that it looks at every circuit section with a cross functional team of arborists, a GIS mapper, engineers, vegetation managers, and fire scientists to strategically reduce the unique risks for each line section.
-This multi-factor risk reduction process allows SDG&E to operate their electric system at higher sustained wind speeds of 85 miles per hour (MPH) and in some cases, up to 111 MPH.33
+- With a Prudent Operator standard, the 2021 WMP Guidelines would set an acceptable level of risk, and the utilities would be required to establish a risk reduction plan to meet the standard threshold using the suite of available wildfire mitigation tools.
+To create an enforcement mechanism, the development and use of the Prudent Operator standard could be a condition the utilities would have to fulfill in order to receive their safety certificate from WSD. - combination.
+Once that threshold is understood, utilities can reduce the risk of wildfire by designing their systems to provide electricity at higher wind speeds with the goal of avoiding the use of denergization during high wind events.
+The Prudent Operator standard combined with the inclusion of the consequences to customers from PSPS as a risk in RSE calculations, as discussed in section 2.1, would reduce the use of PSPS events as the most cost effective tool to prevent wildfire. - Utilities should better understand the cross-functional, circuit-specific, wildfire risk reduction technique that are current best practices. - → As an example, SDG&E reports that it looks at every circuit section with a cross functional team of arborists, a GIS mapper, engineers, vegetation managers, and fire scientists to strategically reduce the unique risks for each line section.
+This multi-factor risk reduction process allows SDG&E to operate their electric system at higher sustained wind speeds of 85 miles per hour (MPH) and in some cases, up to 111 MPH. - → With a combination of wildfire mitigation tactics deployed on the system, all utilities could reduce the use of deenergization (PSPS) to prevent a line section from sparking a wildfire. - Performance metrics are supposed to help "achieve maximum feasible risk reduction to be used to develop the wildfire mitigation plan and evaluate an electrical corporation's compliance with that plan."
+The SHEUR threshold would define the acceptable level of risk and could therefore be used as an alternative to or in addition to performance metrics.
+Developing and using a threshold could be a way of allocating the same amount of resources and getting a dramatically better result. - To create an enforcement mechanism, a demonstration of compliance with the new SHEUR threshold could be a condition of approval of a utility's WMP.
+WMP approval is required for a utility